eosnetworkfoundation/grant-framework/applications/cost-comparing-research-rust-cdt.md

 1. If `IR ≅ IR'` and `API ≅ API'`
     - We can directly start from Wasmer's implementation
-      - Implement Antelope-specific data structure and API of `eosio.cdt` (Like table, vector, etc)
+        - Implement Antelope-specific data structure and API of `eosio.cdt` (Like table, vector, etc.)
 1. Else if `IR ≅ IR'` and `API != API'`
-    - Implement a compiler first, which works for adjusting WASM API interface from Wasmer spec to EOSVM spec
+    - Implement a compiler, which works for adjusting WASM API interface from Wasmer spec to EOSVM spec
-    - After then, do (1)
+    - After then, start (1)
 1. Else (`IR != IR'` and `API != API'`)
-    - Mounting Wasmer on Antelope would be the cheapest
+    - Mount Wasmer on Antelope would be the cheapest
-    - Mounting Wasmer with the existing state DB compatibilization, and do (1)
+    - Mount Wasmer, make compatible with the existing state DB, and work on (1)
     - [Draft proposal of this case](https://github.com/DELIGHT-LABS/grant-framework/blob/docs/wasmer-integration/applications/wasmer-integration.md)

 ### Why Wasmer?

-Performance is placed in the top tier. [benchmark 2021](https://00f.net/2021/02/22/webassembly-runtimes-benchmarks/) And it has the biggest ecosystem among WASM VM.
-This project supports many languages accordingly.
+Performance of Wasmer is placed in the top tier.
+See [benchmark 2021](https://00f.net/2021/02/22/webassembly-runtimes-benchmarks/).
+Also, it has the biggest ecosystem among WASM VM and supports many languages accordingly.

 ## Development Roadmap